Community paediatrics

 The structure of the initial appointment depends on why we have been asked to see your child.

 Most of our referrals are for neurodevelopmental disorders or complex health needs.
-For these conditions, at the initial appointment we meet with your child and parents/ carers.
+For these conditions, at the initial appointment we meet in a clinic with your child and parents/ carers.

 This initial assessment can take between 60 to 90 minutes.
-We will talk with you about your concerns, ask about your child’s medical and social history and your family history; do a physical examination and where appropriate developmental assessment.
+We will talk with you about your concerns, ask about your child's medical and social history and your family history, conduct a physical examination and where appropriate a developmental assessment.
 Depending on the likely diagnosis, further specific assessments and in some cases a more formal questionnaire may be used.

-For some children we will request further tests, including blood tests, x-rays and brain scans.
+Some children request further tests, including blood tests, x-rays and brain scans.
 We may also refer to other therapists and professionals for further diagnosis or treatment.
 We may arrange for a more detailed developmental check to be done.

-Once this is complete we will discharge your child if we feel that there is no further role for the community paediatrician.
-Some children may have needs that are best met by other NHS services or school.
-This includes school age children with learning difficulties or autism without continuing medical problems.
+We will discharge your child when there is no further role for the community paediatrician.
+Some children may have needs that are best met by other NHS services or school and we will refer on and/or signpost you to the appropriate support where appropriate This includes school age children with learning difficulties or autism without continuing medical problems.
 If we have prescribed medication for your child, we will offer regular reviews.

 We will discharge or arrange a transfer to another service for your child when they reach the age of 16 years.

-We will discharge your child if you do not attend, or you cancel without good reason with less than 24 hours’ notice for two appointments in a row.
+We will discharge your child if you do not attend, or you cancel without good reason with less than 24 hours; notice for two appointments in a row unless there are ongoing safeguarding concerns.
 If your child is on medication that we are monitoring, we will contact you about this.
-Once your child is discharged you will need a new referral to receive further input from the service.
+Once your child is discharged, you will need a new referral to receive further input from the service.

 If your child’s needs have changed and you no longer require an assessment appointment, please let us know as soon as possible so that we can offer the appointment to another family.
 You can email us on hct.cypspecialistservices@nhs.net